NNPDF/eko/doc/source/theory/DGLAP.rst

 with :math:`\mathcal P` the path-ordering operator.
 In the non-singlet sector the equations decouple and we do not need to worry about neither matrices nor the path-ordering.

-Using :doc:`Interpolation <Interpolation>` on both the inital and final PDF, we can then discretize the
+Using :doc:`Interpolation <Interpolation>` on both the inital and final |PDF|, we can then discretize the
 |EKO| in x-space and define :math:`{\mathbf{E}}_{k,j}` (represented by
-:class:`~eko.evolution_operator.PhysicalOperator`) by
+:class:`~eko.operator.Operator`) by

 .. math::
     {\mathbf{E}}_{k,j}(a_s \leftarrow a_s^0) = \mathcal{M}^{-1}\left[\tilde{\mathbf{E}}(a_s \leftarrow a_s^0)\tilde p_j\right](x_k)

-Now, we can write the solution to DGLAP in a true matrix operator scheme and find
+Now, we can write the solution to |DGLAP| in a true matrix operator scheme and find

 .. math::
     \mathbf{f}(x_k,a_s) = {\mathbf{E}}_{k,j}(a_s \leftarrow a_s^0) \mathbf{f}(x_j,a_s^0)

+so the |EKO| is a rank-4 operator acting both in flavor and momentum fraction space.

 The issue of matching conditions when crossing flavor thresholds is dicussed in a seperate :doc:`document <Matching>`